shasye1/shasye1.github.io/projects.md

 ## Projects

+*   &#128147; [Predicting Heart Disease](https://www.shahbazsyed.com/heartdisease): Copy from a presentation and demo I gave to new students who wanted to learn more about Python and Data Science.
+The link features a notebook going through some exploratory data analysis and some machine learning techniques such as decision trees, random forest classifiers, grid search, etc.

 *   &#128184; [Black Friday Competition](https://www.shahbazsyed.com/Black_Friday) by Analytics Vidhya: Data Analysis of Black Friday sales and customer data utilizing customer demographics to predict the purchase amount of customers against various product categories.

-*   &#127869; [Sentiment Analysis - Yelp](https://www.shahbazsyed.com): Used NLP (Natural Language Processing) to analyze text data from Yelp reviews and classify them as 1 or 5 stars. - **To be posted soon!**

 *   &#128110; [Crimes In Chicago](https://www.shahbazsyed.com/crimes) by the Chicago Data Portal: A data visualization of crimes that took place in the City of Chicago from 2017 to 2018.
 There are a number of filters in which you can compare the types of crimes and their relative locations to one another and your favorite spots around the Chicago area.